Jeff is a recognised authority on the identification and geographic distribution of Indo-Pacific, Australian and particularly Queensland fishes.

 He started as a cadet in the Ichthyology Section of the Queensland Museum in 1977 and worked as assistant to the Curator of Fishes until 1995.
 Since that time he has continued to manage the fish collection, but also conducts independent and collaborative research on fishes.

 He has described new genera and species of fishes of the families Acanthuridae (unicornfishes), Aploactinidae (velvetfishes), Haemulidae (sweetlips), Pinguipedidae (sand perches), Soleidae (soles), Tetrabrachiidae (anglerfishes) and Uranoscopidae (stargazers).
 Numerous chapters on fishes have also been written for popular books and guides.
-Jeff has participated in, or led, various research projects to survey fishes throughout Australia.
+Jeff has participated in, or led, various research projects to document fish biodiversity throughout Australia.
 The results of many of these projects are available as scientific reports, or regional checklists.

 Information on all aspects of ichthyology is presented to the general public and scientific community, through response to inquiries, media interviews, reports, articles, identification guides and scientific papers.
 Jeff regularly assists researchers and students with identifications, project design and editing.
 He has wide experience in all methods of collecting and visually recording marine, estuarine and freshwater fishes and is an experienced scuba diver.